 The ward council seeks inspiration in developing a course of action to bless the lives of members.
 The council’s focus is on helping people, not administering programs.

-Priesthood and auxiliary leaders use their own leadership meetings to review ward council decisions and enlist the help of others in their organization to fulfill council assignments.
+Leaders use their own presidency meetings and meetings of their organizations to prepare for ward council, review ward council decisions, and enlist the help of others to fulfill council assignments.

 When undertaking a course of action, council members should be careful to avoid overburdening individuals and families (see Mosiah 4:27; Doctrine and Covenants 10:4).
 Each member’s first priority is to his or her family.
 The ward council ensures an appropriate balance between the member’s family obligations and his or her responsibilities in the Church.